 Open year-round on the Halifax waterfront, Casino Nova Scotia is Atlantic Canada’s largest gaming and entertainment destination.
-Attracting visitors from around the world, the gaming floor maintains a high level of excitement with regular promotions and special events.
 The combination of exciting gaming, top-notch entertainment, and delectable dining ensures an unforgettable experience.

 Walking on the deck of the majestic Bluenose II transports you back to a time when fishing schooners were alive with activity, sailing the waters of the North Atlantic.
 The chance to see and experience Bluenose II is not to be missed.

 Learn about Nova Scotia’s marine wildlife and the local efforts to conserve sea turtles – particularly the leatherback turtle.
 Merchandise is also available for purchase with proceeds going towards research.

 The Lost Cod is a clothing company specializing in unique Nova Scotia-based designs that celebrate traditional Nova Scotia industry and highlight some of our current treasures.

 Shop for handcrafted jewellery, home decor, tableware, and collectibles inspired by nature and our coastal surroundings.

 Located at Sands at Salter, HFX Beach Volleyball offers a safe, fun, friendly, and challenging environment for new and elite players.